Don't Sweat the Technique (song)

 "Don't Sweat the Technique" is a song recorded by American hip hop duo Eric B. & Rakim, released on June 27, 1992 by MCA Records as the third single from their fourth and final album, Don't Sweat the Technique (1992).
 The song was both written and produced by the duo and contains a sample of "Give It Up" by Kool & the Gang.
-It appears on the video games Watch Dogs 2 and Fuser.
+It appears on the video games Watch Dogs 2 Aggressive Inline and Fuser.